vaulty-co/docs/docs/cookbooks/email-list-with-protected-emails.md

 ---

-In this cookbook, we'll see how you can use Vault to maintain an email list without ever storing any emails in plaintext!
+In this cookbook, we'll see how you can use Vaulty to maintain an email list without ever storing any emails in plaintext!

 ![Vaulty Cookbook: An email list without emails](/img/cookbooks/demo-front.png)